Waterloo, Iowa: Metropolitan area

 The Waterloo-Cedar Falls Metropolitan Statistical Area consists of Black Hawk, Bremer, and Grundy counties.
 The area had a 2000 census population of 163,706 and a 2008 estimated population of 164,220.

 Waterloo is next to Cedar Falls, home to the University of Northern Iowa.
 Small suburbs include Evansdale, Hudson, Raymond, Elk Run Heights, Gilbertville, and Washburn.

 The largest employers in the Waterloo/Cedar Falls MSA, according to the Cedar Valley Regional Partnership of Iowa, as of 2021 include (in order): John Deere, Tyson Fresh Meats, the University of Northern Iowa, Omega Cabinetry, Bertch Cabinet, Target Regional Distribution Center, Croell Redi Mix, Cuna Mutrual, and CBE Companies.

 Arts and culture

 The Cedar Valley Arboretum & Botanic Gardens is a 40 acre public garden located directly east of Hawkeye Community College.
 Admission is $5/adult and $2/child, under five and members are free.

-Lost Island Waterpark, which opened in 2001, is one of the highest rated waterparks in the United States and was joined in 2022 by Lost Island Theme Park.
+The tropically themed Lost Island Waterpark, which opened in 2001, has regularly been featured in USA Today's Top 10 waterparks in the United States listings.
+It was joined in 2022 by Lost Island Theme Park, which received industry awards recognition for its interactive dark ride Volkanu: Quest for the Golden Idol.